finist80/translate_pdf/README.md

 From the Command Prompt you type or paste the command seen below after replacing “C:\path\to\sfile_wrts.yml” with the path to the .yml file on your machine:
 •	conda env create -f C:\path\to\sfile_wrts.yml

+8. Set up jupyter notebook: kernel & imports

-8. Make changes, stage, commit & sync
+9. Make changes, stage, commit & sync

 # Contribute
 TODO: feel free to contribute to make this better, but please don't overwrite the template!